mckennapsean/dissertation/content/08-discuss.md

 design activity framework to serve as the planning activity.
 Lastly, we believe that there is still much to understand and articulate about the design process for visualization.
-With respect to the design activity framework, further research could extend the framework including more finely defining or breaking apart specific activities, adding new activities, or making the connection to a different design decision model.
+With respect to the design activity framework, further research could extend the framework, including more finely defining or breaking apart specific activities, adding new activities, or making the connection to a different design decision model.